Don’t expect more than you inspect!

 The results of sloppy and defective installation are clearly visible during these inspections.

-The internal piping inspection clearly reveals improper application of cement causing plugs to form inside pipes (Figure 1), failure to properly insert the pipe fully into the fitting socket (Figure 2), failure to remove burrs from the end of pipes before insertion of the piping into the socket causing sprinkler heads to plug (Figure 3).
+The internal piping inspection reveals the improper application of cement causing plugs to form inside pipes (Figure 1), failure to properly insert the pipe fully into the fitting socket (Figure 2), failure to remove burrs from the end of pipes before insertion of the piping into the socket causing sprinkler heads to plug (Figure 3).

 Not only will piping inspection save insurance companies millions of dollars annually, but the reliability of a key life-safety system will be greatly improved and help to maintain CPVC as the fire sprinkler piping of choice.